XHWGR-FM

-XEWGR-AM/XHWGR-FM is an AM-FM combo radio station in Monclova, Coahuila, broadcasting on 780 kHz and 101.1 MHz.
+XHWGR-FM is a radio station in Monclova, Coahuila, Mexico, broadcasting on 101.1 MHz.
 It carries the Exa FM CHR format from MVS Radio.

 History

 XEMF-AM 1260 received its concession on August 19, 1947.
 It was owned by Humberto Medina Betancourt.
 In 1994, XHMF-FM was added to convert the station into an AM-FM combo.
 Just years later, XEMF/XHMF became XEWGR/XHWGR (the XEMF callsign moved to the former XEQX-AM), and soon after this station moved to 780 kHz.

+The AM frequency was turned off on March 27, 2026.